 Established in 2014

-Afingen, Inc. is a spin-off technology company founded from the DOE Lawrence Berkeley National Laboratory (LBNL: Berkeley Lab) in 2012, dedicated to the development and commercialization of emerging scientific insights that can have enormous impact on economics and environmental sustainability through new biological products or improved biological capabilities.
-The co-founders are three scientists and a commercialization expert from the JBEI, a Berkeley Lab-led research center established in 2007 to pursue breakthroughs in the production of cellulosic biofuels.
-In 2011, by manipulating a plant’s metabolic pathways, two scientists at the LBNL/JBEI, Henrik Scheller, who heads the Feedstocks Division, and Dominique Loqué, who leads the cell wall engineering group, have figured out a way to genetically rewire plants to allow for an exceptionally high level of control over the spatial pattern of gene expression, while at the same time boosting expression to very high levels.
+Afingen, Inc. is a spin-off technology company founded from the DOE Lawrence Berkeley National Laboratory (LBNL: Berkeley Lab), dedicated to the development and commercialization of emerging scientific insights that can have enormous impact on economics and environmental sustainability through new biological products or improved biological capabilities.
+The co-founders are a team of biotech professionals and commercialization experts from the JBEI, a Berkeley Lab-led research center established in 2007 to pursue breakthroughs in the production of cellulosic biofuels.
+By manipulating a plant’s metabolic pathways, two scientists at the LBNL/JBEI, Henrik Scheller, who heads the Feedstocks Division, and Dominique Loqué, who leads the cell wall engineering group, have figured out a way to genetically rewire plants to allow for an exceptionally high level of control over the spatial pattern of gene expression, while at the same time boosting expression to very high levels.
 The centerpiece of Afingen’s technology has been the patented method APFL, or “artificial positive feedback loop”.
 The process differs from classical genetic engineering.
 “Some people distinguish between ‘transgenic’ and ‘cisgenic.’
 We’re using only pieces of DNA that are already in that plant and just rearranging them in a new way,” said Scheller.
 “We’re not bringing in foreign DNA.
 The concept targets master transcription factors, which are molecules that regulate the expression of genes involved in certain biosynthetic processes, that is, whether certain genes are turned “on” or “off.”
-The APFL technology is a breakthrough in plant biotechnology - Loque received ASPB’s Robert Rabson Award, and Loqué and Scheller received the 2014 R&D 100 Award for the invention and the 2014 Berkeley Lab Director’s Awards for Exceptional Achievement.
+The APFL technology is a breakthrough in plant biotechnology - Loque received ASPB’s Robert Rabson Award, and Loqué and Scheller received the R&D 100 Award for the invention and the Berkeley Lab Director’s Awards for Exceptional Achievement.